btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 There are several solutions to this problem:

 1. Increase the PHP timeout in your PHP.ini settings.
 This will not speed up broadcasting, only increase your chances of completely broadcasting the post.
-2. Use the <em>Duplicate Attachments</em> plugin in the pack.
+2. Use the <a href="https://broadcast.plainviewplugins.com/addon/duplicate-attachments/">Duplicate Attachments add-on</a>.
 This will duplicate any attachments + thumbnails instead of regenerating them on each child blog.
-3. Use the <em>Queue</em> plugin to put each child broadcast into a queue that is emptied by javascript.
+3. Use the <a href="https://broadcast.plainviewplugins.com/addon/queue/">Queue add-on</a> to put each child broadcast into a queue that is emptied by javascript.

 You will not need solution #1 if you use solutions #2 and #3. :)